12 Places to Get Free Internet Access

 Most (but not all) of these networks are free.
 Some are limited to select areas, such as downtown areas or public transportation.
 If your city offers free Wi-Fi access, you can get online at no cost any time you want.

-How to Get Free Wi-Fi At Home (Legally)
+How to Get Free Internet at Home without Paying (Legally)

-Finding free Wi-Fi in public places is great, but nothing beats having access to free Wi-Fi in your own home.
+Finding free Wi-Fi in public places is great, but nothing beats having it at home.

-Did you know you can actually get free Wi-Fi legally?
-That means you can browse the web and check your emails for free—without logging onto your neighbor’s unlocked network.
+Having free Wi-Fi in your home means you can browse the web and check your emails for free—without logging onto your neighbor’s unlocked network.

 There are a few reliable companies that offer your own free Wi-Fi hotspot.
-Two companies stand out as having a great reputation and providing legit free internet access for the home—NetZero and FreedomPop.
+Two companies stand out as having a great reputation and providing legit free in-home internet access — NetZero and FreedomPop.

 Let’s take a look at what each has to offer.